 The Social Action Committee will meet on the following dates (monthly on Sundays at 10:00 AM in the library.
 Stay tuned for future dates...

-Please join Larchmont Temple in welcoming the kids from the Coachman Family Center in White Plains with another fun filled day of outdoor activities, fun games and lunch.
-This time we'll be meeting the kids at Saxon Woods for mini-golf with a picnic lunch to follow.
-Plan to arrive at Saxon Woods Mini-Golf at around 12:30/1:00 PM--TBD.
+Please join Larchmont Temple in welcoming the kids from the Coachman Family Center in White Plains with a fun filled day of outdoor activities, fun games and lunch.

 Midnight Run is a consortium of synagogues, churches and schools.
 Volunteers make lunches and soup that we bring in a caravan to the city to distribute to the homeless.
 We meet at 4:00 pm at Larchmont Avenue Church to sort clothes and toiletries.
 We return to the church at 8:30 pm to load the cars and drive to the city to go to pre-determined spots where we hand out the goods.
 We usually are back in Larchmont between 1:30 am and 2:00 am.
 Children of all ages can help make lunches at home and sort.
 Children 12 and older can go on the run with their parents.
 Teens 15 and older may go on the run without their parents as long as their parents’ consent.
 We are also looking for donations of new or gently used backpacks and sneakers.
 Contact Linda Riefberg - firstname.lastname@example.org.
 Organizing lunch preparation and donation of items, as well as participating in the Run, could be a great Mitzvah Project!
 We will have other dates as well!